bahamas10/music-live-stream-tools/README.md

 - `shuffle-and-loop-music` takes a directory full of mp3 files, shuffles them, and continually "plays" them (decodes them with `ffmpeg`) to a named pipe.
-  This program will encode as fast as it can and is blocked by the consumer of the pipe.
+  This program will decodes as fast as it can and is blocked by the consumer of the pipe.
 - `stream-to-youtube` takes a named pipe to read audio data from, a video file to loop, and a text file to render onto the video and streams the data to